-As far as particulars on administering these online activities:
+As far as particulars on our Sunday assembly:

-In closing, we continue to offer the reminders we have for several weeks now:
+In closing, we continue to offer the reminders we have throughout this crisis:

 - Please let others know about our changes in schedule when you talk to your brothers and sisters.
 We try to get it out as best we can through a variety of delivery methods, but we know sometimes people still miss updates.

-- Under the current order, you should not be getting out of the house except when necessary for food, medicine, essential jobs, etc. But we encourage you to continue to practice good hygiene and maintain social distancing when you are out.
+- While it is now permissible to be out of the house, it is still prudent to minimize that as much as possible.
+We encourage you to continue to practice good hygiene and maintain social distancing when you are out.

 - If you are in good health and not in the groups most at-risk to the virus, meaning the elderly and immunocompromised, look for opportunities to serve, just as we have here with the Food Bank.
 If you go to the grocery store, for instance, consider seeing if one of the members in those groups could use anything so they don’t have to get out.
 Remember that we are a family!